-- Symmetry: A node u wants a node v as a neighbor if and only if v wants u. - Connectivity: If two nodes are connected originally, they will stay so (provided that rankings are based on symmetric link-weights). - If the ranking is energy or link quality based, then XTC will choose a topology that routes around walls and obstacles.
+- Symmetry: A node u wants a node v as a neighbor if and only if v wants u. - Connectivity: If two nodes are connected originally, they will stay so (easy to show if rankings are based on symmetric link-weights). - If the ranking is energy or link quality based, then XTC will choose a topology that routes around walls and obstacles.